ValeriyAndreevichPushkarev/ShadowZone/README.md

 Its easy to invert the results - with the help of quasi-stationary light\electromagnetic elements.

-That simple tric allows to build supereffective computations based on light **or electromagnetic waves** (much more effective than anything).
+That simple trick allows to build supereffective computations based on light **or electromagnetic waves** (much more effective than anything).

 Thats **works only with positional (one-hot) encoding** (where **you always have a zeros in a digit notation**).